rasmus-kirk/nixarr/README.md

 ## Importing this module

-To use this module, add it to your flake inputs in your nix flake file:
+To use this module, add it to your flake inputs in your nix flake file, like shown in this example flake:

 ```nix {.numberLines}
 {